A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Author: Steve Herz

-A Step-by-Step Guide to a Conversion Rate Optimization Audit
+A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

-Do you need help to turn website visitors into loyal customers?
-If your site is getting traffic but not converting, it’s time to give it a thorough checkup with a conversion rate optimization (CRO) audit.
+Are you struggling to turn website visitors into loyal customers?
+If your site is getting visitors but not converting, it's time for a checkup.
+You should do a conversion rate optimization (CRO) audit.

-This guide will cover everything you need to know about conducting a CRO audit, from understanding how to implement changes to maximizing your conversion rates.
+This guide will explain everything you need about a conversion rate optimization audit.
+You will learn what it is and how to improve your conversion rates.

 What's the Point of Doing a CRO Audit?